ibm-cloud-docs/ibm-cloud-provider-for-terraform/about-tim.md

 Some common deployment patterns include:

-1. [**Deployable Architecture (DA)**](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da&interface=ui): A Deployable Architecture is a terraform solution often built using multiple TIM modules to create a common architectural pattern.
+1. **Deployable Architecture (DA)**: A [Deployable Architecture](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da&interface=ui) is a terraform solution often built using multiple TIM modules to create an architectural pattern.
 The DA can be published as a deployable solution in the IBM Cloud catalog which allows teams to consume complex architecture without writing or understanding Terraform.
 Publishing as a DA is one option for teams who want to make reusable architectures available inside their organization.

 2. **Plain Terraform**: Create a Terraform configuration that calls multiple TIM modules.
-This configuration can be deployed in multiple ways such as using [Terraform CLI](https://developer.hashicorp.com/terraform/cli/commands), IBM Cloud [Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started) etc.
+This configuration can be deployed either using [Terraform CLI](https://developer.hashicorp.com/terraform/cli/commands){: external} or through IBM Cloud [Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started).

-3. [**Terragrunt**](https://terragrunt.gruntwork.io/docs/getting-started/overview/): Terragrunt provides additional capabilities such as DRY configurations, environment layering, remote state management, and orchestration of multiple modules.
+3. **Terragrunt**: [Terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/overview/){: external} provides additional capabilities such as DRY configurations, environment layering, remote state management, and orchestration of multiple modules.

-4. [**HashiStack**](https://hashistack.readthedocs.io/en/latest/): You can use TIM modules with HashiStack platforms to support collaborative, policy-driven, and automated deployments.
+4. **HashiStack**: You can use TIM modules with [HashiStack](https://hashistack.readthedocs.io/en/latest/){: external} platforms to support collaborative, policy-driven, and automated deployments.

 ## AI-Assisted Infrastructure Development with TIM-MCP
 {: #tim-mcp-overview}